raizar24/Auto-Save-n-Load/README.md

 #### 5. Run the Application
 - Execute the application.
-- Ensure administrative privileges are granted to allow symbolic link creation.
+- Ensure administrative privileges are granted.

 ---
 ### Client-Side Setup Instructions